iulian787/projGCD/CodeBook.md

 The names of the variables are formed by appending "_mean" to the original names
+There are no changes to the units, compared to the original feature files.
+Because the features are normalized, they are all a-dimensional, and all values are between [-1, 1].
+All the means calculated by this exercise will be between 1 and -1.

  [1] "id"
  [2] "activity"
  [3] "tBodyAcc.std...X_mean"